 Please see section 1 above.

-In summary, the driver of this change is significant evidence that confirmed theft data from Suppliers is not entering Settlement.
-This is likely to be a product of there being no obligations in code for Shippers and Suppliers to report confirmed theft to one and other.
+In summary, the driver of this change is significant evidence that confirmed theft data from Suppliers is not entering Settlement in all cases.
+This is likely to be, in part, a product of there being no obligations in code for Shippers and Suppliers to report confirmed theft to one and other.
 The effect of not implementing this change would be to perpetuate a historic loophole in theft reporting arrangements that directly contributes to UIG, through there being insufficient provision in code for confirmed theft consumption data to be entered into Settlement.
 This is evidenced by the significant discrepancy in the number of confirmed thefts entered into TRAS by Suppliers and the number of confirmed thefts entered into CMS by Shipper – with 30% of all confirmed thefts in TRAS not appearing in CMS.

 Code Specific Matters